The Music Publisher.

 Your CD must be properly labeled and on every piece of your package stand your contact info.
 Address,phone number,mobile number,e-mail address and your website info if you have one.

-If a piece get lost in the music-publishers office, with your name and address on every piece, they can easily trace the stuff .
-And don't forget to include the lyric sheets each one with the same information.
+If a piece get lost in the music publisher his office,and if your name and address are added, they can easily track and recognize them as yours.
+Don't forget to include the lyric sheets in your package, each paper with your name + address on it.

-Make sure to enclose in the contract, that it's is for a limited time.
-Let's say six month.
-If the music-publisher has found in time a record company that will bring out your songs,then you can negotiate the contract and sign an other one with better conditions.
+Make sure that you read the contract carefully, from start to end.
+Make sure that the contract state when the date it expires .
+Let's say after six month or so.
+If the music publisher has found in time a record company that will bring out your songs,then you can negotiate the contract and sign an other one with better conditions.

-If he doesn't find a record deal in that time , you can try your luck with another company.
+If he doesn't find you a record deal in that time , you can try your luck with another publishing company.
+Otherwise you can wait for the rest of your life, and still waiting for a deal.

-A contract means a lot of money, so don't sign to quickly.
-If you can't figure out yourself how much you will get, ask a lawyer-solicitor for advice.
+A music contract mostly means a lot of money, so don't sign to quickly.
+If you can't figure out yourself how much you will get( some music industry contracts are difficult to read), ask a lawyer-solicitor for advice before signing any documents,paper...

 In the US , publishing contracts or other contracts are difficult to read.
 Before signing a contract with a US company, ask advice to someone who knows the US contracts well.